HPCE/hpce-2014-cw1/README.md

 in this exercise should either result in a function that produces exactly the same output as a previous function, or there is a known good output against which it can be compared.

-Last year I spent some time trying to force students to check their code worked (partially successful), but this year I'll just leave it up to you.
-The only coments I'll make are:
+The only notes I'll make are:

 - Checking image `im1` is identical to image `im2` is as simple as `assert(all(all(im1==im2)))`.